buba03/vroom/README.md

 Fill the values inside the `<>` brackets.

-* `size`: the size multiplier of the car.
+* `size`: The size multiplier of the car.
 Changes the size of the image, and the attributes accordingly.
-    * default: `1`
+    * default size: `1`
-* `car_default_state`: the default position of the car when the game is reset.
+* `car_default_states`: A possible default position of the car when the game is reset.
-* `checkpoints`: at least 2 checkpoints are required
+* `checkpoints`: At least 2 checkpoints are required.

 ### ConfigManager